Honda Logo

 Honda Logo 2000-present

 The Honda brand name has always looked like a capital “H,” drawn in a recognizable and unique style.
-This is the first letter from the name of the company and the surname of its creator.
+This is the first letter from the company’s name and creator’s surname.
 In the emblem, the top of the “H” is widened, and the bottom is tapered, so it looks like a car part.
-For many, such a symbol is associated with a humanoid figure that stretches out its arms to the sky.
-Thanks to its simple form, the iconic badge is used on the bonnet and the steering wheel or small elements (such as buttons).
+For many, such a symbol is associated with a humanoid figure stretching its arms to the sky.
+The iconic badge is used on the bonnet, steering wheel, or small elements (such as buttons) thanks to its simple form.

 Font and Colors